 Another game that works noticeably better on the 8th Gen Intel i5 / UHD 620 than on 7th Gen Intel i5 / HD 620 is FIFA soccer simulation.
 The latest FIFA 2018 can be played reasonably smooth on the lowest settings and HD resolution, with frame rates around 40 fps most of the time.
 That’s better than around 30 fps on the older i5 / HD 620.

-Fortnite is a big hit and currently one of the most popular “sandbox survival” games.
-We tested Fortnite in Battle Royale mode and found that you can play the game on the UHD 620 if you use lowest graphics detail settings and 1280×720 resolution.
+Fortnite: Battle Royale is a big hit and currently one of the most popular “sandbox survival” games.
+We tested Fortnite: Battle Royale and found that you can play the game on the UHD 620 if you use lowest graphics detail settings and 1280×720 resolution.
 Frame rates vary greatly depending on a scene, ranging from around 30 – 50 fps.
 If you put detail settings on medium, frame rates drop to around 20-30 fps.
 Still playable, but choppy.

 As you can see, the Intel UHD 620 can play very well many of the most popular games.
 Sure, a dedicated video card is still needed for fluid playing of the latest hardware demanding titles with graphics quality set on high.
-But, the UHD 620 which is embedded in every 8th Gen Intel Core U processor doesn’t increase overall price of a laptop and doesn’t consume battery much, as opposed to dedicated video cards.
+But, the UHD 620 which is embedded in every 8th Gen Intel Core U processor doesn’t increase overall price of a laptop, doesn’t produce excessive heat, and doesn’t consume battery much, as opposed to dedicated video cards.